From Web Accessibility Initiative – “Web Content Accessibility Guidelines (WCAG) Overview.”

 Around the world, other countries are introducing website accessibility laws that reference the use of WCAG 2.0 Standards.
 WCAG 2.0 has become a global standard for website accessibility.

 WCAG is quickly being embraced as the international standard and has been directly referenced or adopted by 14 countries and the European Union.
-Australia, Canada, France, Germany, Hong Kong, India, Ireland, Japan, Netherlands, New Zealand, Norway, Spain, and United Kingdom use or base their laws off WCAG 2.0 for website accessibility.
+Australia, Canada, France, Germany, Hong Kong, India, Ireland, Japan, Netherlands, New Zealand, Norway, Spain, and the United Kingdom use or base their laws off WCAG 2.0 for website accessibility.

 There are countless references on the web, that provide great detail on the many nuances of WCAG.
 Start with the materials to below, if you are just getting to know the guidelines.